H Yoga Mat (Hot Yoga): Best Picks for Grip & Durability

 Natural Rubber Grippy, durable, eco-friendly Heavy, initial smell, not for latex allergies All hot yoga styles

-Polyurethane (PU) Unrivaled wet grip, durable Shows sweat marks, pricier Sweaty Vinyasa, Bikram
+Polyurethane (PU) Excellent wet grip, durable Shows sweat marks, pricier Sweaty Vinyasa, Bikram

 Microfiber Absorbent, grippy when wet Slippery when dry, slow to dry Heavy sweaters